jonwestenberg/Crisis-management/Media_relations/#Case_study-unethical_product_shitstorm.md

 3. They ignored the (valid) concerns of the media.
 4. [They finally pivoted to a weak concept, abandoned their project and disappeared.](http://forthepeeple.com/)

+## Where They Went Wrong

+When you have a product that is receiving intense backlash due to ethical concerns, the first exercise is always going to be analysis.
+Is there any basis to the accusations of unethical behaviour?
+What can you learn, constructively, from the feedback?
+It's worthwhile investigating whether or not the backlash has any footing.
+If you've become too caught up in the excitement of building and launching a product, it may be the case that you've